 The Replace Color command replaces a specific color in an image.
-You can set the hue, saturation, and lightness of the replacement color.
+You can set the hue, saturation, and lightness of the color.

-- 1 Choose Enhance > Adjust Color > Replace Color. - 2 Select a display option under the image thumbnail:
+- 1 In the Edit workspace, choose Enhance > Adjust Color > Replace Color. - 2 Select a display option under the image thumbnail: